Automata Linear Dynamic Logic on Finite Traces: Main Proofs

 The problem with this approach is that there are some runs for which the only way to achieve an accepting branch after satisfying $A$ is for the run to cycle back to $(A \vee B, n)$ and then to satisfy $B$.
 Here is a brief example to illustrate the problem.
 Let $\pi = a$ and $A = (Q,\Sigma,\delta,q_0,F)$, where $Q = \{ q_0, q_1, q_2 \}, \Sigma = \{ a \}, F = \emptyset$, and $\delta$ is defined as follows: \begin{itemize} \item $\delta(q_0,a) = (q_1,0) \vee (q_2,0)$ \item $\delta(q_1,a) = (q_0,0)$ \item $\delta(q_2,a) = \textbf{true}$ \end{itemize}

-There are infinitely many accepting runs of $A$ on $\pi$ that sometimes transitions to $(q_1,0)$ and sometimes transitions to $(q_2,0)$ from state $q_0$ and index 0.
+There are infinitely many accepting runs of $A$ on $\pi$ that sometimes transition to $(q_1,0)$ and sometimes transition to $(q_2,0)$ from state $q_0$ and index 0.
 However, in a run where both disjuncts are always followed from $(q_0,0)$, there is an infinite branch that cycles between nodes labeled with $(q_0,0)$ and $(q_1,0)$.
 Since this branch does not contain any nodes labeled with an accepting state it, is rejecting.

 \begin{theorem} A two-way alternating automaton on finite words $A = (Q,\Sigma,q_0,\delta,F)$ accepts an input word $w$ iff $A$ has a strategy word $\gamma$ over $w$ and an accepting annotation $\eta$ of $\gamma$. \end{theorem}